torfs-ict/docker-pdftk-webservice/README.md

 $ docker build -t docker-pdftk-webservice .
 ```

-## Run - example
+## Run

+Using a locally built version:

 ```bash
 $ docker run -d -p 80 --name pdftk docker-pdftk-webservice
 ```

-or if you use the pre-build version
+Or if you use the pre-built version:

 ```bash
 $ docker run -d -p 80 --name pdftk torfsict/docker-pdftk-webservice